bernibra/nonlinear-stan/README.md

 ## Sample the posterior distributions

 The models used in the manuscript can be found in `./code/stan-code/models-binomial.R` and `./code/stan-code/models-categorical.R`.
 To sample the posterior distributions, we used the R package _cmdstanr_.
-This is because the models use the [`reduce_sum`](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html) functionality, a way to parallelize the execution of a single Stan chain across multiple cores.
+This is because the models use the [`reduce_sum`](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html) functionality, a way to parallelise the execution of a single Stan chain across multiple cores.
+Let's try to do so with the fat-tailed and skewed model.

 ```r
 # Load the stan code